Police name teenager killed after parked car hit by vehicle in Moerewa

 The 41-year-old male driver of the Festiva had to be cut free by the Paihia Fire Brigade and was airlifted to Whangārei Hospital in a serious condition.
 The other driver, a 56-year-old-woman, suffered moderate injuries.

-Senior Sergeant Peter Robinson, of Mid North police, said initial indications were that the Festiva had crossed the centreline into the path of the Rav4.
+Senior Sergeant Peter Robinson of Mid North police said initial indications were that the Festiva had crossed the centreline into the path of the Rav4.

 Police were awaiting the results of blood tests carried out at Whangārei Hospital before deciding on charges against the 41-year-old.
 They were also investigating whether it was essential travel under the Covid-19 lockdown.